leahghartman/leahghartman.github.io/_pages/academics.md

 ## Graduate Course Material

-A compilation of notes and exercises written during my graduate career at the University of Michigan.
+A compilation of notes and exercises written during my graduate career as an Applied Physics Ph.D. student at the University of Michigan.